elttam/publications/writeups/stm-stsafe-i2c-receive-mem-corruption.md

 # Introduction
-This write-up describes a buffer overflow vulnerability in the STSAFE-A100 sample [applications](https://www.st.com/en/embedded-software/x-cube-safea1.html).
+This write-up describes a buffer overflow vulnerability in v1.2.0 of the X-CUBE-SAFEA1 Software Package for STSAFE-A [sample applications](https://www.st.com/en/embedded-software/x-cube-safea1.html).
+To be more specific, the vulnerable code is in v3.3.6 and below of the STSAFE-Axx middleware within the package.
 We identified this bug during our investigations of the STSAFE-A110 secure element.

 # Overview